End-to-End Optimization of LLM-Driven Multi-Agent Search Systems via Heterogeneous-Group-Based Reinforcement Learning

 \subsection{Agent-specific Rewards}

-Regarding agent-specific reward design, we follow~\citet{DBLP:journals/corr/abs-2501-15228}: the \emph{Rewriter} is penalized proportionally to the number of rewritten queries, receiving a penalty of $-0.5$ if more than four rewritten queries are generated.
-The \emph{Reranker} receives penalties based on the format and redundancy of the selected documents, with a $-0.5$ penalty applied for duplicated entries or index out-of-bound errors.
-The \emph{Answerer} is penalized according to the length of the generated answer, incurring a $-1.0$ penalty if the answer is excessively long.
-This reward structure enables fine-grained control over the behavior of individual agents during optimization.
+For agent-specific reward design, we primarily employ a format reward to enforce output standardization for each agent, ensuring seamless functionality across intermediate system interfaces.
+Specifically, the Rewriter incurs a penalty proportional to the number of rewritten queries, receiving a $-0.5$ penalty if more than four queries are generated.
+The Reranker is penalized based on the format and redundancy of selected documents, with a $-0.5$ penalty for duplicated entries or index out-of-bounds errors.
+The Answerer faces a penalty tied to the length of the generated answer, incurring a $-1.0$ penalty for excessively long responses.
+This reward structure facilitates precise control over individual agent behavior during optimization.